-The information in this e-mail and any attachments is confidential and may be legally privileged and protected by law. baltmank GRO only is authorised to access this e-mail and any attachments.
-If you are not baltmank GRO please notify and rew.parson GRO as soon as possible and delete any copies.
+The information in this e-mail and any attachments is confidential and may be legally privileged and protected by law. baltman GRO only is authorised to access this e-mail and any attachments.
+If you are not baltman GRO is soon as possible and delete any copies.
 Unauthorised use, dissemination, distribution, publication or copying of this communication or attachments is prohibited and may be unlawful.